ankaAR/bestiario5e/_creatures/gas-spore.md

 ### Actions

-***Touch.*** Ataque de arma cuerpo a cuerpo: +0 al ataque, alcance 5 ft., one creature.
-Hit: 1 poison damage, and the creature must succeed on a DC 10 Constitution saving throw or become infected with the disease described in the Death Burst trait.
+***Touch.*** Ataque de arma cuerpo a cuerpo: +0 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: 1 poison damage, and the creature must succeed on a DC 10 Constitution saving throw or become infected with the disease described in the Death Burst trait.